-The hosting Team must ensure the Score Sheet (Spielberichtsbogen) and Team Sheets (Mannschaftsliste) are correctly filled in (including the Match Result/official score + goal and boundary umpires).
-The field Umpire(s) must fill in Best and Fairest on the Score Sheet and possible reports and yellow or red cards.
-The field Umpire(s) and the captains of both Teams need to sign the Score Sheet and both Teams Sheets before submitting it.
-The official Score Sheet can be found in Appendix E: Score Sheet.
+The hosting Team must ensure the Score Sheet (Spielberichtsbogen) is correctly filled in (including the Match Result/official score + goal and boundary umpires).
+The field Umpire(s) must fill in Best and Fairest and possible reports and yellow or red cards.
+The field Umpire(s) and the captains of both Teams need to sign the Score Sheet before submitting it.
+The official Score Sheet can be found in Appendix D: Score Sheet.